Ways and means

 Our work, shaped and conducted by a broad range of collaborators, is addressing the major challenges in critical infrastructure resilience.

-The reports published on this website were commissioned during our first year.
-They explain what we aimed to learn to help us decide on our next steps.
-In particular, they focused on developing an understanding of how resilience is currently seen in engineering practice.
+Our publications capture our aims to influence resilience policy, to promote a change in practice, and to encourage learning between and within sectors.
+Initial agenda-setting research helped us to develop an understanding of how resilience is currently seen in engineering practice.
 This provided us with a starting point, or baseline, helping us to plan where we were going next in order to make our critical infrastructure more resilient.

 To get a good introduction to the subject we recommend reading our research report: Critical Infrastructure Resilience: Understanding the Landscape.